kaptanhaddock/lyd/nexus.md

 Nexus act as sets.
 You can join them by sharing a [flow](/flow) (they are joined only from this flow's point of view), intersect them to get specialized nexus (e.g. communication team for a city), etc.

+Nexus can set a mandatory flow type.
+For example, a Nexus for announcements can be made of simple messages.

 ## Horizontality

 Nexus' horitzontaliy is handled through [delegation](/delegation), based in trust and non-blocking decision making.